 When to provide notice of a claim to LAWPRO Provide Notice of a Claim

-- a request for production or court order has been made for your file
+- have been asked to give evidence about your file handling or a request for production or court order has been made for your file

 Don’t try to take steps on your own to try to repair a potential claim.
 These steps may make the situation worse, and could jeopardize your insurance coverage.
 Contact us and we will help you determine how to move forward.